21. Juni–12. Okt. 2025

 Fynn Ribbeck’s video works and sculptures collage historical archive material, including images of people, events or architecture.
 Often there is a reference to German history and the political present.
 Through filmic animation, the artist breathes new life into the material and weaves it into dreamlike, atmospheric narratives.
 The starting point for the video work An Eggshell Mind (2023) is the portrait of an anonymous woman from the 1930s.
 Ribbeck uses it to create a character living in a totalitarian system.
 Drawing on the visual language of early silent and propaganda films, the narrative delves into the protagonist’s thoughts and subconscious.
 The potential of totalitarian power to infiltrate every aspect of life is revealed in an oppressive way.

-Vorschlagsjury: Kathrin Bentele (Kunstverein für die Rheinlande und Westfalen, Düsseldorf), Carina Bukuts und Liberty Adrien (Portikus, Frankfurt a.M.), Gürsoy Doğtaş (Kunsthistoriker und freier Kurator), Susanne Keichel (Hochschule für Grafik und Buchkunst, Leipzig) und Chus Martínez (Hochschule für Gestaltung und Kunst FHNW, Basel).
+Selection Committee: Kathrin Bentele (Kunstverein für die Rheinlande und Westfalen, Düsseldorf), Carina Bukuts and Liberty Adrien (Portikus, Frankfurt am Main), Gürsoy Doğtaş (art historian and independent curator), Susanne Keichel (Academy of Visual Arts, Leipzig), and Chus Martínez (University of Art and Design FHNW, Basel).

-Für den Kunstpreis Delmenhorst 2025 nominiert waren: Noa und Lara Castro Lema, Corç George Demir, Rashiyah Elanga, Yuchu Gao, Golnaz Hosseini, Ludwig Kuffer, Tomás Maglione, Vanessa Amoah Opoku, Clarita Maria Phiri-Beierdörffer, Chloe-Rose Purcell, Arisa Purkpong, Fynn Ribbeck, Robin Stretz, Leonardo Bürgi Tenorio und Florin Weber.
+The nominees for the 2025 Delmenhorst Art Prize were: Noa and Lara Castro Lema, Corç George Demir, Rashiyah Elanga, Yuchu Gao, Golnaz Hosseini, Ludwig Kuffer, Tomás Maglione, Vanessa Amoah Opoku, Clarita Maria Phiri-Beierdörffer, Chloe-Rose Purcell, Arisa Purkpong, Fynn Ribbeck, Robin Stretz, Leonardo Bürgi Tenorio, and Florin Weber.